screenshotbot/screenshotbot-oss/src/fiveam-matchers/README.md

             (has-item 3)))))
 ```

-That makes sense too, it's basically just saying 3 is the result
+That makes sense too, it's basically just saying 3 is in the result
 list.
 This is can be done with regular fiveam macros though.
 Let's try
 something harder.